[Vimes] had several pounds of metal on his wrists or, to put it another way, his arms were a hammer.

 - Averted in No Country for Old Men: Chigurh's hands were cuffed from behind, and he has to switch them to the front when the cop is on the phone.

-- In 3:10 to Yuma the villainous co-protagonist Ben Wade has his hands cuffed this way and kills two of his guards, but his captors still don't find a better way of binding him (granted, it probably wouldn't be that safe to take the cuffs off to fix them....)
+- In Three Ten To Yuma the villainous co-protagonist Ben Wade has his hands cuffed this way and kills two of his guards, but his captors still don't find a better way of binding him (granted, it probably wouldn't be that safe to take the cuffs off to fix them....)
 To be fair, he also helps his captors fight of mutual enemies, so handcuffing his hands in front of him had some benefits.

 - One Abbott and Costello sketch involves one of them getting handcuffed with his hands in front when he points out that he can still swing his hands around.
 He then asks his captor to show where the cuffs need to go; the captor puts his hands behind his back, gets cuffed, and the good guy escapes.